Music Theory

 What are piano chords in the key of E major?

-You can follow along with the video below to learn and practice E major Scales, Arpeggios, and Diatonic Chords.
+You can follow along with the video below to learn and practice Scales, Arpeggios, and Diatonic Chords in E major.
 Try to keep your fingers relaxed as you practice finding and building these chords, being mindful of your posture.

 Most of these chords below are notated in root position using fingers 1 – 3 – 5.
 In many pieces of music, chords can appear in an “inversion,” which means that the third or fifth note of the scale might be the lowest note of the chord!
 The chords of the E major scale use the same notes as the scale above.
 There are four black keys in E major – F#, G#, C#, and D#!
 To create chords to play with any melody in E major, practicing the arpeggios and diatonic chords in the video above will help the triads that make up these chords feel like second nature.
 Below, here are tips that will help you build root position chords in E major.